kolomanschaft/jail-like-linux-containers/README.md

 # Host setup

+## Setup a network bridge `br0`

 As a pre-requisite you have to set up a network bridge on Raspberry Pi OS.
 My choice was to have the container interfaces bridged with the host interface.
 The containers will then appear as separate hosts on the network and trying to obtain an IP address via DHCP as the Pi does itself.

-## Setup a network bridge `br0`
+The container playbook assumes that there is a network bridge called `br0`.

 ```
 sudo nmcli connection add type bridge con-name br0 ifname br0 && \